mixotricha/makertron/README.md

 <h2>How Do I Build It Stand Alone</h2>

-All of the core components are currently in a Docker image.
+All of the core components are currently in a Docker image and docker will be required for its execution.

+For Windows Seven <a href="https://docs.docker.com/toolbox/toolbox_install_windows/">Install Docker W7 ( long involved VM mess )

+For All Others <a href="https://docs.docker.com/engine/installation/">Install Docker For Others</a>

+<h3>To install the Combined Server/Client</h3>

 The following instructions assume docker is installed.

-<a href="https://docs.docker.com/engine/installation/">Install Docker</a>

-<h3>To install the Combined Server/Client</h3>

 Edit following files and change port settings as approriate.
 You will need a port for both the client and server.
 The defaults are port 80 for the client and port 3000 for the server.